rrazerr/Infinite-loader/README.md

-- 👋 Hi, My Techie NickName is @rrazerr
+- 👋 Hi, My Name is Vishal.
 - 👀 I’m interested in various Technologies related to software development.
 - 🌱 I’m currently Working Full-time with Energy company.
 So not so much active contributing in open source and personal projects.
 - 💚 I push Whole code, So you will see less greenry in my contribution bar.